Explore our Conference Day One Agenda for the Liquid Biopsy for Precision Oncology East Coast Summit!

 - What are the key challenges in ensuring pathologists play a central role in determining when and how liquid biopsy should be integrated into clinical workflows, and how can their involvement be enhanced?

-- How can digital pathology and molecular techniques strengthen the role of pathologists in patient stratification and resistance monitoring through liquid biopsy applications?
+- How can digital pathology, molecular techniques, and AI strengthen the role of pathologists in integrating multi-omics and clinical data in patient stratification and resistance monitoring through liquid biopsy applications?

 Pathology